mturley/PhraseCards/docs/dspec/dspec.md

 #### Login
 [Yue 11/14]
-<p>stuff</p>
+<p>Login feature allows a user to sign into his/her account by filling in two fields: Username and Password.
+We use Jqueries to search through the database to ensure the username exists.
+A validation function through the back-end will also be implemented to ensure the password is correct.</p>

 #### Signup
 [Yue 11/14]
 <p>The signup feature allows any person to create an account on the website.
 The account creation requires an email address, a username, and a password.
-The feature checks the database and makes sure the username has not been taken already.
-A validation function will also be implemented to ensure the creation of the account.</p>
+The feature checks the database and makes sure the username has not been taken already. </p>

 #### Lobby
 [Yue 11/14]